 The Roatan Aggressor is a large and powerful steel hull yacht at 120 ft (36m) long.
-18 guests can be accommodated in comfort and privacy onboard the Roatan Aggressor.
+18 guests can be accommodated in comfort and privacy onboard.
 All staterooms are air-conditioned and fitted with private bathrooms, showers and hairdryers.
 Linens are changed midweek and fresh towels are placed in each stateroom as needed.
 There are 6 boat crew to attend to guest needs.

 A cooked-to-order breakfast starts each day, then buffet lunch and an elegant waiter-served dinner, in addition to fresh mid-morning and mid-afternoon snacks.
 Beverages are complimentary while onboard.
 There is an exciting and varied weekly menu, featuring dishes from around the world.
 These include salads, soups, main courses of fish, seafood, beef or chicken, fresh bread, plenty of fruit and vegetables, and a selection of desserts.
-As with most Aggressor cruises, the final night is spent at harbor and dinner is taken at Romeo’s Restaurant after an onboard cocktail party.
+As with most Aggressor cruises, the final night is spent at harbor and dinner is taken at a restaurant after an onboard cocktail party.

 The spacious air-conditioned saloon features a dining area and a comfy lounge area with TV, and computer station.
 The upper deck has a large social area with lounge-style seating, deck chairs, shaded wet bar and grill, stereo system and hot tub.
-Other features include a complete photo center with digital video and still-photo editing, a satellite phone, an onboard boutique, and a safe to store any guest valuables.
+Other features of the liveaboard include a complete photo center with digital video and still-photo editing, a satellite phone, an onboard boutique, and a safe to store any guest valuables.
 Evening entertainment includes diving and fish identification presentations, movies, games and more.
 There is a small library of books for exchange, as well as fish ID books for reference.
 A souvenir CD of your cruise will be available.

 Dive experience: All certified divers may join these Honduras liveaboard cruises to Utila and Roatan.
 Each diver is responsible for judging for themselves if they are adequately trained to take part in each dive.